healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-juicing-clvbwmldq000ayx88fxuac3mz.jpg" alt="Juicing celery with the Jocuu masticator" width="300px" height="200px">

-While Jocuu’s rather modest feed chute means it can’t handle a whole or even half a carrot at once, as long as the ingredient is small enough to fit, it tends to pass through with ease.
-Jamming occurred mostly with tough fibers that the auger had difficulty cutting or breaking, causing the drum to "nod", but you can solve the problem by cutting the ingredients into smaller sticks or wedges.
+While Jocuu’s rather modest feed chute cannot handle a whole or even half a carrot at once, as long as the ingredients fit in easily, they tend to pass through without difficulty.
+Jamming occurred mostly with tough fibers that the auger had problems cutting or breaking, causing the drum to "nod", but you can solve the problem by cutting the ingredients into smaller sticks or wedges.

 ### 3.0 - Conveniences